 He always had an active mind – and his interviews seemed to indicate he enjoyed a positive mental outlook.
 He has been described as an excellent example of someone whose non-motor parts of the brain haven’t been affected by his condition – mainly the result of the biology of his form of MND, according to the medical profession.

 His full life and incredible mental capacity have been described as an example of the extreme variability of MND, giving hope and inspiration to other people who have the condition that they can live an equally long and fulfilling life.

 He attended the BAFTAs — Britain’s Academy Awards — to express his admiration for the biopic, The Theory of Everything, that paid homage to his life story and achievements.

-In a recent interview, Hawking said his work had granted him focus and extra years that may not have been available to other people with MND who had physical jobs.
+Hawking said his work had granted him focus and extra years that may not have been available to other people with MND who had physical jobs.
 He said it had helped that his work was in theoretical physics, where the fact he was a disabled person had not been a serious obstacle.

 A true inspiration, Stephen Hawking is a modern-day icon.